idle-loop/openwebui_anthropic-pipe-azure/README.md

 | `cache tools array and system prompt` | Cache tools + system prompt |
 | `cache tools array, system prompt and messages` | Full caching (recommended) |

-> 💡 **Pro Tip**: The full caching mode intelligently handles OpenWebUI's Memory and RAG systems by extracting dynamic content from the system prompt and placing it in user messages.
-This preserves cache efficiency while maintaining functionality – saving money and improving speed!
+> 💡 **RAG & MEMORY**: The Pipe intelligently tries to extract Memories and RAG Content from the System Promt and puts it in the last User Message.
+While this is drasticly saving money and improving speed there maybe some problems with other filters or the models using the Knowledge or Memories wrong.
+Please open an issue if you have problems.

 ### UserValves (Per-User Settings)